 Instead of specifying the delimiter and quotechar every time you want to open a file, the CSV file module allows you to specify a “dialect” of CSV files, which is a way to easily specify a delimiter and quoting character.
 Common dialects are “excel” or “excel_tab”.
 If you do not specify a dialect, delimiter or quotechar, the csv module defaults to using the standard excel dialect.

 In addition to reading CSV files, the csv.writer object makes it easy to write to CSV files!
 Instead of opening the file for reading, we open it for writing (“w”) and then create a csv.writer object.
 This object allows us to write a single row at a time, or to write multiple rows all at once.
-Due to a wierdness with how Python opens files on the windows platform, you need to tell the open method to not use newlines (the newline=”” bit on line 2 below).
-That newline named parameter is optional on linux and Mac platforms, but doesn’t hurt, so I suggest you use it regardless of what type of computer you are developing your code on, so that the code will work correctly if it is ran on a windows computer.
+Due to a weirdness with how Python opens files on the windows platform, you need to tell the open method to not use newlines (the newline=”” bit on line 2 below).
+That newline named parameter is optional on Linux and Mac platforms, but doesn’t hurt, so I suggest you use it regardless of what type of computer you are developing your code on, so that the code will work correctly if it is ran on a windows computer.
 If you leave it out, you would get extra blank lines between each line of data if you run the code on a windows computer.

 1 2 3 4 5 6